~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 Wistful Wind Whining

 Then winter came upon us.
-Grand snowflakes fell in heavy lightness onto the world, each one so perfect in its intricacy, so unique in its self-similar reflection of the greater unity out of which it came, and to which it should return in time.
-The whole world was covered under what could've been – used to be – a stunningly beautiful mantle, a fluffy, almost velvety blanket woven in gentle white with light silvery ornamentations glimmering brightly every here and there.
-But it wasn't beautiful this year.
-And the dampness it should've caused – used to cause – that softness of sounds so soothing to the soul, it wasn't there.
+Grand snowflakes fell in heavy lightness onto the world, each one so perfect in its own intricacy, so unique in its self-similar reflection of the greater unity out of which it came, and to whence it should soon return.
+Together the exquisite snowflakes covered the whole world with what could've been – what used to be – a stunningly beautiful mantle, a fluffy, almost velvety blanket, woven in gentle white with light silvery ornamentations glimmering brightly every here and there.
+Only, it wasn't like that this year.
+And the muffling of noises it should've caused – used to cause – that softness of sounds so soothing to the soul, it just wasn't there this winter.

 There just wasn't anything beautiful or forgiving about winter this year.
-Although it appeared as if the dainty snowflakes tried their very best to gently cover the dead and dying leaves in forbearing white, it was as stood they no chance to match up against the pain and suffer once felt by the leaves, the despair with which they now met.
-It appeared to me as was the leaves' intrinsic anguish and lugubriousness so strong it colored off onto every single little snowflake the very instant it touched upon them, making it tremble in horror and insufferable distress, hence leaving them no choice but to lose their joyful lustre and turn a hazily shade of grey.
-That seemed to be the only possible outcome of an encounter with the left behind traces of such a menacing faith.
-"Yes, that's it", I thought, "the snowflakes are falling onto a different Earth, and so naturally their qualities changes in perfect accordance with what they meet."
+Although it appeared as if the dainty snowflakes tried their very best to gently cover the dead and dying leaves in forbearing white, it was as stood they no chance to match up to the pain and suffer once felt by the leaves, a despair with which they now met.
+It appeared to me as was the leaves' intrinsic anguish and lugubriousness so strong it coloured off onto every single little snowflake the very instant it touched upon them, making it tremble in horror and insufferable distress, hence leaving them no choice but to lose their joyful lustre and turn a hazily shade of grey.
+It seemed to me now this was the only possible outcome of an encounter with the left-behind traces of such a menacing faith.
+"Yes, that's it", I thought to myself, "the snowflakes are falling onto a different Earth, and so naturally their qualities changes in perfect accordance with the difference with which they meet."
 And what they met this year was a wasteland of tortured spirits; a burial ground for brittle, fragile hopes once held by the innocent and vulnerable.

-The maddening sound-wave of the void and the roaring, screeching echo of the fall tempest surged into one another.
-Listening to them I got the feeling that the two horrific sound-currents needed each other, like, could none of them bare the loneliness of its own secluded being and so they desperately searched some kind of self-reflection.
-When they met they found a shady trace of the kind, giving rise to a warped sort of comfort.
-In the sensation they strengthen one another in a world nakedly exposed to insufferable estrangement.
+From my position I could hear the maddening sound-wave of the void and the roaring, screeching echo of the fall tempest surging into one another.
+Listening to them I got the feeling that the two horrific sound-currents needed each other, like could none of them bare the loneliness of its own secluded being, and so they desperately searched some kind of self-reflection.
+When the two met they found a shady trace of the kind, giving rise to a warped kind of comfort.
+In this sensation they strengthen one another in a hollow world nakedly exposed to the abhorrent condition of estrangement.

 When my mind touched upon this vision I could see myself being there.
-I saw how I, bewildered at first by suddenly finding myself in such a tender, gorgeous realm, pondered upon the matter.
-I saw how I pensively reconnoitred the landscape of my mind to figure out what had happened, how I tried to wrap my mind around the sudden emergence of such blissful gentleness, tranquillity and awesome colors.
+I saw how I, bewildered at first by suddenly finding myself in such a tender, gorgeous realm, began pondering upon the matter of my being there.
+I saw how I pensively reconnoitred the landscape of my mind to figure out what had happened, from where the sudden emergence of such blissful gentleness, tranquillity and awesome colours could've come.
 I smiled to myself as I watched this scene playing out in my inner eye.

-And what's more, in that place deep within me where my heart has its home – that place beyond all and everything where God speaks to me – there I felt that the breathtakingly wonderful realm I'd seen was more than just a vision.
-It was a premonition of the path laying ahead of me.
-And yet … oh dear God, yet, I doubted … I just couldn't bring myself to dare trust in it, to believe in what I saw.
+And what's more, in that place deep within me where my heart has its home, there I felt that the breathtakingly wonderful realm I'd seen was more than just a vision.
+It was a premonition of a path laying ahead of me.
+And yet … oh gruesome yet ... yet I doubted … I just couldn't bring myself to dare trust in it, to believe in the possibility of what I saw.
 Not anymore.
-I was so immensely fragile by now, you see, so weakened, worn out and broken down by having been in the midst of the horrendous fall tempest, its ruthless, furious torment, for so long.
+I was so immensely fragile by now, you see, so weakened, belittled, worn out and broken down by having been in the midst of the horrendous fall gale, its ruthless, furious torment, for so long.
 It was as had I lost faith in hope itself.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 When I came the world was dark.
-Oh yes my friend, truly so: I turned up in a reality spun out of traces sticky with ancient terror, despair and anguish; an existence blinded by poisonous yarns tangled so tight to each other that by now everything got sucked up in its fretful dark.
-Everything, save the intrinsic black light of denial and annihilation.
-But you know, it was like that dreadful darkness was so dense and so overwhelming it lost hold of itself and so, in the very midst of all its scary black, a void was created.
+Oh yes my friend, truly so: I turned up in a reality spun out of traces sticky with ancient terror, despair and anguish; an existence blinded by poisonous yarns tangled so tight to each other that, by now, everything got sucked up in its fearsome core.
+Everything, save the intrinsic shady light of denial and annihilation.
+But you know, it was as if that dreadful darkness was so dense and so overwhelming it lost hold of itself and so, in the very midst of it all, a void was created.
 A void, a mysterious little gap moulded furtively and ever so gently in what appeared to be a compact and impenetrable harshness.
-Like had a loving wormhole opened up in the gruesome fabric of the pitch black space-time-continuum.
+Yes, like had a loving wormhole opened up in this gruesome fabric.

 From within this strange little gap I heard soft yet vastly powerful notes giving rise to the most beautiful Requiem.
-It was like the preciously dainty tones lightly and serene danced forth in a loving togetherness from within the very ether of this gap.
-I remember thinking that maybe the gentle void was itself created through the beauty and ubiquitously moving dainty tones of this death mass.
-In any case the notes, coming together as tunes constituting a breathtakingly awesome anthem, guided me right, and so I found her.
+Singular as it may seem it was like these preciously dainty tones, so lightly and serene, in the most loving togetherness danced forth this gap, yes, like was it created through the beauty and ubiquitously moving song they made, coming together.
+In any case, the notes, aligning themselves in tunes constituting an absolutely magnificent anthem, guided me right, and so I found her.

 I found her all alone in that toxic web.
 She was its slave; an enamoured prisoner stuck in a horrendous creation.
-It didn't matter which way she turned, it was all the same: Hope was gone and the pressure of the thick annihilating dark was everywhere around, severing her inside out.
+It didn't matter which way she turned, it was all the same: The thick pressure of annihilation was everywhere around, severing her inside out.
 Burning every re-focus.

 The darkness is so very huge, tiny, tiny Trossle.